Heinz Schmidt (pilot): Aerial victory claims

 According to US historian David T. Zabecki, Schmidt was credited with 173 aerial victories.
-Obermaier also lists Schmidt with 173 aerial victories claimed in over 700 combat missions.
+Obermaier and Spick also lists him with 173 aerial victories claimed in over 700 combat missions.
+Dixon states that Schmidt flew 712 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 173 aerial victories, all of which claimed on the Eastern Front.